Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 Then the coroutine resumes a few times to yield the first three lines and becomes _abandoned_.
-It is Ok for the coroutine itself to be abandoned but not for the open file, because the
+It is Ok for the coroutine itself to be abandoned but not for the open file.
+The
 [`use` function](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html)
 will not have a chance to finish its execution and close the file.
-The will fill be left open
+The file will be left open
 until collected by GC, because Java files have a `finalizer` that closes the file.
 It is
 not a big problem for a small slide-ware or a short-running utility, but it may be a disaster for
 a large backend system with multi-gigabyte heap, that can run out of open file handles